2025 Bible Convention – Speaking Programme, Timings & Venue

 This has proved to be the right decision as the Memorial Hall has excelllent facilities and we have appreciated the help and support which we have received from the Hall committee during the subsequent years.

-2017 marked the 70th anniversary of the Convention.
-We have five members of our fellowship who have attended each Convention and we have a record of every speaker who has preached God’s word over these 70 years.
+2025 marks the 75th anniversary of the Convention.
+We have four members of our fellowship who have attended each Convention and we have a record of every speaker who has preached God’s word over these 75 years.
 We give thanks to God for the encouragement we have had from Christians throughout the area who have supported the work of Longhorsley Mission over so many years.

 Looking to the future…

-In 2015 Longhorsley Mission marked 140 years since it began in 1875.
+In 2025 Longhorsley Mission marks 150 years since it began in 1875.
 As we look to the future we pray that the Lord will guide our fellowship as we seek to maintain the Convention in rural Northumberland.